Visiting London, Ontario and Its Middlesex County Court House: Historic, Gothic Revival Building Dating From the 1820s

 What strikes me as remarkable is that, while many of Ontario's older buildings looked to the British Isles for stylistic guidance, this particular historic edifice is actually older than, for example, many of the 19th century College buildings in Oxford and Cambridge, England, which are themselves now deemed to be historic.

-(1) Architect John Ewart's daughter, Lady Jane Mowat, was the wife of longserving Ontario Premier, and later Lieutenant-Governor, Sir Oliver Mowat).
+(3) Architect John Ewart's daughter, Lady Jane Mowat, was the wife of long-serving Ontario Premier, and later Lieutenant-Governor of Ontario, Sir Oliver Mowat).

 Also worth seeing